Top 5 Eco-Friendly Purses & Handbags (Stylish & Sustainable)

 Gucci actually does use some Earth-friendly materials in some of its reusable bags.
 They're not exactly a sustainable fashion brand, but they're not as bad as some!

-However, they still have some improvements to make in terms of their ethics and animal welfare in order to be considered for recommendation here.
+However, they still have some improvements to make in terms of their ethics and animal welfare to be considered for recommendation here.

 Lois Vuitton uses genuine tanned leather and some PVC-coated cotton canvas in its reusable totes collections.